Posted on December 08, 2014 at 15:31 PM

 Here are some bare-bones (pun intended) facts about how fractures heal, which is quite remarkable because it is swift, natural, spontaneous and requires no human intervention.
 Guided by a complex intelligence that is not yet fully understood, you might say it just happens, with bone repairing and making itself whole again over time.

 Bones go through three stages to do this.
 Each stage puts more energy demands on your body and requires a higher intake of calories and specific vitamins, proteins and minerals, such as calcium, phosphorus, magnesium, silicon and zinc.
 Basically, you want to eat an alkaline diet because alkaline balance is very important to bone health.
 Better Bones lists foods according to their alkaline content and recommends therapeutic doses of 20 key bone nutrients taken for three months. “[Taking] therapeutic doses of these nutrients really pays off,” says Dr. Susan E. Brown, an expert in bone health and founder of the Better Bones website.
+Positive Health Wellness has summed up a great list of alkaline foods in a nifty Top 10 Alkaline Foods Infographic.
+It is well worth checking out.

 When a bone is fractured, your body is in a painful but necessary state of repair — the inflammation stage, which lasts about 72 hours.
 It feels the attack of free radicals, those unstable dirty molecular devils that accelerate the damage of healthy cells when the body is under trauma.